codewars/docs/content/languages/c/authoring/index.md

 ### Testability

 In C, not everything can be easily tested.
-It's not possible to reliably verify the size or bounds of returned buffer, or a correctness of returned pointer.
+It's not possible to reliably verify the size or bounds of a returned buffer, or the validity of a returned pointer.
 It's difficult to test for conditions which result in a crash or undefined behavior.
 It cannot be reliably verified whether there's no memory leaks and if all allocated memory were correctly released.
 Sometimes the only way is to skip some checks or crash the tests.

 ## Preloaded